 - Artists in Canada

 11. Show your art in a vanity gallery.

-A vanity gallery is an art gallery that charges artists fees to exhibit their work or charges for a specified wall space.
+A vanity gallery is an art gallery that charges artists fees to exhibit their work or charges for specified wall space.
 There are pros and cons to the value of vanity galleries.
 For the most part, vanity galleries don’t promote and develop relationships with artists like commercial galleries do.
 They are not selective because they don’t have to be.
-And it won’t necessarily impress a gallery director if he or she sees it on your resume and many professional critics and reviewers tend to avoid them.
-Do your homework: check out the gallery; ask lots of questions about their marketing efforts and their customer base; don’t forget to talk to exhibiting artists about their experience there.
+And it won’t necessarily impress a gallery director if they see it on your resume.
+Additionally, many professional critics and reviewers tend to avoid them.
+Do your homework.
+Check out the gallery; ask lots of questions about their marketing efforts and customer base, and never discount talking to exhibiting artists about their experience at the venue.

 12. Show your art in a commercial gallery